-B Paternity leave A period of leave during which a father or partner is absent from work in order to care for their new-born or newly-adopted child, after which they have the right to return to work.
-Pensioner A person who has reached the qualifying age for State Pension Credit and is not (or where there is a partner the partner is not) receiving a working-age income-related benefit.
-Personal Independence Payment A replacement benefit for Disability Living Allowance designed to provide help to people over 16 who need care or who have mobility needs.
-It is not means-tested or taxable.
+Paternity leaveA period of leave during which a father or partner is absent from work in order to care for their new-born o newly-adopted child, after which they have the right to return to work.PensionerA person who has reached the qualifying age for State r newly-adopted child, after which they have the right to return to work.PensionerA person who has reached the qualifying age for State r return to work.PensionerA person who has reached the qualifying age for State PensionerA person who has reached the qualifying age for State 0 Pension Credit and is not (or where there is a partner t partner is not) receiving a working-age income-related benefit.
+The definition of a pensioner includes those w ho have reached pension age and are receiving Universal Credit as a result of the closure of Working Tax Credit.
+Personal IndependenceA replacement benefit for Disability Living Allowance Paymentdesigned to provide help to people over 16 who need care or who have mobility needs.
+It is not means-tested d or taxable.
 Personal pension scheme A pension that a person arranges individually which is based on how much is paid into the scheme and how successful the pension provider's investments are.
 Polygamous marriage Any marriage where one party is married to more than one person, and the ceremony of marriage took place under the law of a country which permits polygamy.
-Public authority A body or organisation which has a public function, for example the NHS and local authorities.
-Relative A close relative (as defined above) as well as a grandparent, grandchild, uncle, aunt, nephew or niece.
-Remunerative work Where a person is working for at least 16 hours a week (which may be an average) for which payment is made or which is done in expectation of payment.
-Resident An applicant is resident in a dwelling if they occupy it as their sole or main home.
-Residence rules Qualifying conditions whereby an applicant must establish that they have the right to live in the UK and intend to settle in the UK, Isle of Man, Channel Islands or Ireland and make it their home.
-Second adult reduction (or second adult rebate) Another term for alternative maximum council tax reduction (see above).
+Public authorityA body or organisation which has a public function, for example the NHS and local authorities.
+Relative A close relative (as defined above) as well as a grandparent, grandchild, uncle, aunt, nephew or niece Remunerative work Where a person is working for at least 16 hours a week (which may be an average) for which payment is made or which is done in expectation of payment.
+Resident An applicant is resident in a dwelling if they occupy it a as their sole or main home.
+Residence rulesQualifying conditions whereby an applicant must establish that they have the right to live in the UK and intend to settle in the UK, Isle of Man, Channel Islands or Ireland and make it their home.
+Second adult reduction (or Another term for alternative maximum council tax second adult rebate) reduction (see above).
 Self-employed earner A person who is gainfully employed in Great Britain otherwise than in employed-earners employment.
 Service user A person who is consulted by, or on behalf of, certain public bodies.
-State Pension Credit An income-related (means-tested) benefit paid to pensioners on a low income.
-It has two components: the minimum guarantee and an additional 'savings credit' designed to reward those who have put by savings and income for retirement.
-Sports award An award made by certain specific sports councils from funds derived from the National Lottery.
-Student A person who is attending or undertaking a course of study at an educational establishment or on a qualifying course.
-19
+State Pension CreditAn income-related (means-tested) benefit paid to pensioners on a low income.
+It has two components: th е minimum guarantee and an additional 'savings credit' designed to reward those who have put by savings and income for retirement.
+Sports award An award made by certain specific sports councils from Ì funds derived from the National Lottery.
+Student A person who is attending or undertaking a course of study at an educational establishment or on a qualifyin g course.

-&lt;sup>19 A qualifying course as defined for the purposes of parts 2 and 4 of the Jobseeker's Allowance Regulations 1996.
+&lt;sup>24 A qualifying course as defined for the purposes of parts 2 and 4 of the Jobseeker's Allowance Regulations 1996.
 The course must be employment-related which helps a person to acquire or enhance skills for employment, for seeking employment, or for a particular occupation.
 It must last for no more than 12 consecutive months, and it must be a course at an appropriate level.